sfchong/personal-web-gatsby/src/markdowns/how-i-learn-touch-typing.md

 ![touch typing finger position](./images/how-i-learn-touch-typing/touch-type-hand-position.png "Finger Position for Touch Typing")

 ## Why I Decided to Learn Touch Type ❓
 The reason I decided to learn touch type was because I believed it can increase my productivity as a software developer since I use my keyboard for my job all day long.
-Activites like coding, writing document, email, google search involve typing.
+Activities like coding, writing document, email, google search involve typing.
 I think it will definitely save my time in the long run.

 Second reason was I wanted to use [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) efficiently.
 Vim's keybind is designed with touch typing in mind, which you put your fingers on the home row of the keyboard, left index finger on F key and right index finger on J key.
 My typing was really slowing me down while I was using vim.